 Save candidate's time

 According to our customers video interviews save approximately 50% of their time during the recruitment process.
 But video interviews save also candidates' time.
-75% of the candidates that responded to our survey spent less than one hour to answer to the video interview.
+Over half of the candidates that responded to our survey spent less than 40 minutes answering the video interview.
 This makes video interviewing a time efficient alternative also from the candidates point of view.

 At RecRight we are actively receiving customer feedback, both from candidates and recruiters.
 With this feedback we aim to develop our tool and provide better experiences for our users.
 Annually we also piece together and publish studies from this data.
 The goal of these studies is to provide you with important statistics regarding the experiences of both job candidates and recruiters.
 Take a further look into our latest Candidate Survey.